Frequently Asked Questions

 State court decisions on reproductive rights are not conclusive evidence of how federal courts would decide such cases.
 For example, while some state courts have required Medicaid funding of medically necessary abortions, the U.S. Supreme Court has upheld the constitutionality of the federal "Hyde Amendment," which has for decades prohibited the federal government from funding most or all Medicaid abortions, even many that are medically necessary.

-Opponents claim that the ERA would require government to permit same-sex marriage, but discrimination on the basis of sexual orientation has not been judicially established as a form of sex-based discrimination.
+Opponents claim that the ERA would require government to permit same-sex marriage, but laws regarding marriage equality have been rapidly evolving even without a judicial determination that discrimination on the basis of sexual orientation is a form of sex-based discrimination.

 At the state level, where most laws dealing with marriage are passed and adjudicated, laws and court decisions are evolving toward acceptance of the principle of equal marriage rights without regard to sexual orientation, with or without a state ERA.
 In November 2012, voters in Maine, Maryland, and Washington (Maine without a state ERA, the other two states with one) approved same-sex marriage.